magepages/mpdocs/docs/facebook-plugin/index.md

   - Select Yes to hide the cover of the Facebook page
   - The default is No

-- **Show profile photo**: Select Yes to display a friend's avatar when friends like Facebook page
 - **Hide the custom Call To Action**: Select Yes to hide the call-to-action button on the Facebook page (if this call-to-action button is available on the page).
 For example, on the Facebook page there is the buttons: Book Now, Call Now, Send Email, etc, then these buttons will be hidden if `Hide the custom call to action = Yes`

 - **Small header**: